dnce17/pdf_to_survey_quiz/README.md

 <a id="readme-top"></a>

 ## About
 This project processes surveys that users create in a word processor (e.g. Word or Google Docs) and save as PDFs.
-The program parses the PDF and allows users to take the survey interactively in the terminal.
+The program parses the PDF into JSON and allows users to take the survey interactively in the terminal.
 The program links certain answer choices to predefined traits (e.g. low risk, moderate risk, high risk, etc.), and tallies them accordingly as users select their answer for each question.
 Responses are optionally saved in a CSV file, allowing results from multiple users to be collected in the same file.

 While initially developed as a practice project in text processing, terminal interaction, and basic data tracking, the structure allows for potential expansion.
 For example, in a healthcare context, it could be adapted to process screening surveys and map responses to risk levels or other metrics.